darkn3rd/script-tut/vbscript/README.md

     * print list of all arguments in reverse with count
 11. Parameters
    * demonstrate passing 1 parameter
-     * utilize subroutine that prints celius temperature when supplied fahrenheit temperature
+     * utilize subroutine that prints celsius temperature when supplied fahrenheit temperature
    * demonstrate passing unlimited parameters
-     * *Note* VBscript does not support unlimited parameters.
+     * *Note* VBScript does not support unlimited parameters.
 Alternative is to create an temporary ```Array``` and pass the array.
      * utilize subroutine prints sum of all numbers passed into it.
 12. Functions
     * demonstrate returning integer
-      * returns summartion of all numbers passed into function
+      * returns summation of all numbers passed into function
     * demonstrate returning string
       * returns capitalized string from lower case string